Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Experiments

-In most real-world applications, obtaining noise-free system dynamics is challenging, if not impossible.
-Therefore, following the principle that accurately identifying the characteristic roots is sufficient for minimizing forecasting error (as established in Section~\ref{sec:theory}, Fact~\ref{prop: root_generalization}), we have used Mean Squared Error (MSE) as the primary benchmark for our methods.
-In this section, however, we directly evaluate how Rank Reduction Regression (RRR) and Root Purge affect the learned root distribution in a synthetic setting.
-This allows us to validate that our methods indeed recover roots that are closer to the true, noise-free roots.

-Such a direct comparison is infeasible with real-world data due to the lack of access to the underlying noise-free dynamics and their true characteristic roots.
-To address this, we conduct experiments on synthetic data generated by the following dynamics:
+As mentioned in the main text, a direct root comparison is infeasible with real-world data due to the lack of access to the underlying noise-free dynamics and their true characteristic roots.
+We employ the same synthetic dynamics used previously to illustrate the data scaling and noise robustness properties of our methods.

-We use the same dynamics from Section~\ref{subsec:analysis}, which include periodic components and a linear trend; this specific form is not critical, as similar results are obtained with other dynamics.
-The term $\sigma\cdot \varepsilon_t$ represents additive Gaussian noise.
-In the noise-free case ($\sigma=0$), this signal can be exactly represented using \emph{six} characteristic roots.
-For clearer visualization, we fit a linear model with a lookback window of length 25 and a forecasting horizon of length 25 to limit the number of roots.
-We compare the 25 characteristic roots learned under four conditions against the ground truth roots:
+The additive Gaussian noise term is given by $\sigma \cdot \varepsilon_t$.
+In the noise-free case ($\sigma = 0$), the signal can be represented exactly using six characteristic roots.
+We fit a linear model with a lookback window and a forecasting horizon each of length 25---this limits the total number of learned roots and offers sufficient capacity to capture the noise-free dynamics \emph{exactly}.
+We then compare the characteristic roots estimated under four conditions against the ground truth roots.

 \begin{itemize}[leftmargin=15pt] \item [$\blacksquare$] \textbf{Ground Truth (noise-free):}\\ A linear model is fitted to the clean signal via SVD, and its characteristic roots serve as the reference.